Herculaneum Tickets

 How were Herculaneum frescoes and mosaics discovered?

 After chancing upon Herculaneum in the 18th century, the Bourbon dynasty went on a plundering spree to decorate their palaces with statues, busts and sculptures.
 When they found frescoes, many of them were hacked away and destroyed.
-Some others were placed in the royal palace, and later shifted to the Naples Archeological Museum
+Some others were placed in the royal palace, and later shifted to the Naples Archeological Museum.

 Now, the frescoes seen at Herculaneum are carefully restored with meticulous preservation techniques with the help of research chemists, artists and other experts.